hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

 networks just affect the routing configuration and are not discussed in more detail.

+The three Linux nodes in `Site 1` possess the following network devices.
+On `Node 1`, there are three network devices.
+Device `ext0` connects the node with other networks.
+Device `int0` connects the node with the other nodes in the site.
+Device `int-br0` is a Linux software bridge running on top of `int0` that connects, e.g., node-local virtual machines to the site.
+On `Node 2`, there are two network devices with a similar configuration.
+Device `int0` connects the node to the site and there is also a Linux software bridge called `int-br0` running on top of `int0`.
+On `Node 3`, there is only one device: `int0` connects the node to the site.

 The IPv4 addresses relevant for device and routing configration in Site 1 are summarized in the following table: